adobe/aepsdk-userprofile-android/README.md

 To open and run the project, open the `code/build.gradle` file in Android Studio

-**Run demo application**
+**Run test application**
-Once you open the project in Android Studio (see above), select the `app` runnable and your favorite emulator and run the program.
+Once you open the project in Android Studio (see above), select the `testapp` runnable and your favorite emulator and run the program.

 ## Documentation